 - Hal Elrod – Keynote Speaker and Author of the most-famous The Miracle Morning

 - Dave Ramsey – Financial and motivational speaker/author

 - Gretchen Rubin – Author/Blogger.
 Currently, I’m reading her book: The Happiness Project

-On my future posts, I will share some of the books that I’m currently reading, or yet to read (in writing and life motivation), sites/podcasts that I followed, and also films that inspired me to write and travel.
+On my future posts, I will share some of the books (about writing and life motivation), sites/podcasts that I followed and also films that inspired me to write and travel.
 Hope they’ll be an inspiration to you too!
 Till then!

 Do you have a list of people who inspire you?
 Share your stories.